-The above figure shows Info, Analytics, Details, and Activity tabs, which appear for all video/audio media.
+The above figure shows the Details, Sharing, Analytics, and Activity tabs, which appear for all video/audio media.
 The contents of these are described in the below sections of this page.

 For Interactive Media, those four tabs appear, as well as a Polling tab.

-If this is a poll or a presentation slide deck, only two of the above-shown four tabs appear: Info and Details.
+If this is a poll or a presentation slide deck, only two of the above-shown four tabs appear: Details and Analytics.

-Share - Opens the Share Settings dialog box, allowing you to share the media with another Echo360 user, create a public link, or publish to a class.
+Share - Opens the Share Settings dialog box, allowing you to share the media with another EchoVideo user, create a public link, or publish to a class.

 These are the same sharing actions that can also be done using the options located in the Share Settings areas of the Info tab, described later on this page.

 - Edit Media - Opens the video or presentation editor as appropriate to the type of media this is.
 See Editing a Video or Editing a Presentation as needed.
 This command is NOT available for Interactive Media.
 See the bullet for Add A Poll/Edit Polls below.

 - Edit Transcript - Opens the Transcript Editor, where you can edit the transcript text, and the speaker identifications, then apply the transcript as closed captions if needed.
 See the articles located in Using the EchoVideo Transcript Editor.
 Does not appear for presentations.

 - Chapters (Beta)- Chapters are like bookmarks that learners can use to quickly navigate to points in a recording and are a great way to provide context to the content in your media.
 Instructors can choose whether to add chaptering to their videos once it is enabled by an admin at the institution level.